Creating a Balanced Diet Plan for Individuals with Digestive Disorders

 • Sugary Foods and Beverages: Limit candies, sugary drinks, and desserts.
 These can disrupt gut bacteria and cause digestive discomfort.

 • Dairy Products: Avoid whole milk, cream, cheese, and butter if they cause symptoms.
-Choose lactose-free or plant-based alternatives if lactose intolerance is an issue.
+Choose lactose-free or plant-based alternatives if lactose intolerance is an issue, Opt for better alternatives like goat milk.

 • Refined Grains: Avoid white bread, white rice, and pastries.
 These lack fiber and can contribute to constipation.